Phylogenetics: Bioinformatics Cluster

 Using the UConn Bioinformatics Facility cluster

-The UConn Bioinformatics Facility is part of the Center for Genome Innovation (CGI).
-Dr. Jill Wegrzyn is head of the Bioinformatics component of the CGI, but it is Jeff Lary who maintains the Linux cluster located in the main UITS data center that can be used by UConn graduate students and faculty to conduct bioinformatics-related research (sequence analysis, biological database searches, phylogenetics, molecular evolution).
-You by now have an account on the cluster, and today you will learn how to start analyses remotely (i.e. from your laptop), check on their status, and download the results when your analysis is finished.
+The UConn Computational Biology Core is part of the Center for Genome Innovation (CGI). [http://compgenomics.lab.uconn.edu/ We will use the BBC computing cluster located in the main UITS data center for most of the data crunching we will do in this course.
+You by now should have an account on the cluster, and today you will learn how to start analyses remotely (i.e. from your laptop), check on their status, and download the results when your analysis is finished.

 Obtaining the necessary communications software